Table of Contents

 Architecture Design

-The redesigned environment consists of two distinct Kubernetes clusters:
+The environment consists of two distinct Kubernetes clusters:

 • Management: Flux GitOps for continuous delivery